NForza/k8s-labs/docker-k8s/README.md

 Another way is via `kubectl describe service webapp`

 Now we should be able to see our app at http://localhost:30561 (or whatever port is showing up at your machine)
+NOTE: if you are running this in Minikube run the following command to open (port forwarding works differently)

+`minikube service webapp`

 If you want to debug locally we can also do port forwarding from localhost to some port inside the cluster.